OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 param webSiteName string
 ​```

-You can declare static entries for these parameters or can leave them blank and then input values during deployment.
-In this example, you're declaring some as static but leaving others so you can pass in the information during deployment.
+You can declare static entries for these parameters or you can leave them blank and then input values during deployment.
+In this example, you're declaring some as static but leaving others blank so you can pass in the information during deployment.

 Next, you define how you want to deploy your Azure App Service Plan: